-

 Romantik Hotel Julen

 Romantik Hotel Julen gets the thumbs up from us because it’s cute, clean, well run and well-positioned, just over the river from the church in the middle of town.
-It’s also close to the Papperla Pub, and its nightclub, the Schneewittli, which could be a problem – although none of its reviews say anything about the noise.
+It’s also close to the Papperla Pub, which could be a problem – although none of its reviews say anything about the noise.

 Cervo Boutique Hotel

-Cervo Boutique Resort is set at the edge of the forest and combines comfort with hunting cabin charm; it has a spa and an in-house fine dining restaurant with 14 Gault Millau points.
+Cervo Boutique Resort is set at the edge of the forest and combines comfort with hunting cabin charm; it has a spa and two excellent restaurants one of which, Cervo Puro, boasts 14 Gault Millau points.
 The hotel consists of six chalets, with spacious rooms and suites.
 All contain a private wellness room and are easily accessible by lift and a footpath.

 The Omnia